Why You Shouldn’t Ignore Excessive Bleeding During Your Period

 Published on 05/05/20

 Nearly every woman experiences monthly menstrual cycles during her childbearing years.
 For most women, their monthly period lasts about two to seven days.
-The first day of bleeding marks the first day of a new menstrual cycle, and the cycle generally lasts 21-35 days.
+The first day of bleeding marks the first day of a new menstrual cycle.
+The cycle generally lasts 21-35 days.

 The duration of your period, menstrual cycle, and any symptoms you experience with it can vary from month to month and from woman to woman.
-While every woman’s menstrual cycle is different, there are some things that aren’t normal.
+While every woman’s menstrual cycle is different, some things aren’t normal.

 Heavy or excessive bleeding is a common issue that many women face, but you shouldn’t ignore it.
 What’s considered heavy bleeding?
-And when should you make and appointment with your doctor about it?
+Wondering what causes excessive bleeding during your period?
+And when should you make an appointment with your doctor about it?

 Our general OB/GYN providers at Rosh Maternal & Fetal Medicine in Manhattan, New York, are experts in diagnosing and treating excessive bleeding and heavy menstrual periods.
 Find out if you’re living with excessive bleeding and book an appointment at one of our six convenient locations to find a treatment option that’s right for you.